 We toyed with some options across a few manufacturers who met some, but never all of those goals.
-Too often, we found that the models which were environmentally conscious weren’t fun to drive or pleasant to sit in, and the ones with beautiful finishing and a stunning road presence consumed so much fuel that they’d be mind-blowingly expensive to operate.
+Too often, we found the models which were environmentally conscious weren’t fun to drive or pleasant to sit in, and the ones that looked beautiful consumed so much fuel that they’d be crazy expensive to operate.

 The Audi A3 e-tron struck a perfect balance between our goals.
 On cross-city trips, it’s more fuel-efficient than the most common conventional hybrids on New Zealand roads, while maintaining the subtle and timeless experience that is synonymous with the Audi brand.
 Most of all, driving a Mevo Audi A3 is a joyful and elegant experience for our members, rather than just a simple transactional activity.

 What is your carsharing model (one-way, round-trip, free-floating) and why?

 Right now, we operate Mevo as a round-trip service, where our clients pick up and drop off their Mevo at one of our home “Pods” (made up of three adjacent vehicles) dotted across the heart of Wellington City.